demichelislab/NEMOcode/README.md

-Preprocessed data, including DNA methylation, counts for samples profiled with NEMO, and per-region DNA methylation values for all samples analyzed, are available in Zenodo [link](http://dx.doi.org/10.5281/zenodo.7887998).
+Preprocessed data, including DNA methylation, counts for samples profiled with NEMO, and per-region DNA methylation values for all samples analyzed, are available in Zenodo [link](http://dx.doi.org/10.5281/zenodo.8431083).
 Raw WGBS data are available from dbgap (WGBS, phs001752.v2-ctDNA_NE_CRPC_v2).
-Raw sequencing data for samples profiled with NEMO are available upon request due to privacy concerns.
+Raw sequencing data for samples profiled with NEMO are available upon request due to privacy concerns, but anonymized bam files and processed DNA methylation calls are available through GEO (GSE245745).
 All results from the paper can be produced using only DNA methylation counts data.

 A minimal guide to obtain NEMO estimation from raw data (DNA methylation counts from Bismark) is outlined below.